terse CLI has one scaffold command and a shared workflow CLI.

 - For each workflow that includes a webhook trigger, the CLI prints a Webhook URL line after deploy so you can wire up external systems without opening the app

-- Self-hosted: the CLI reads
+- Self-hosted data plane: the CLI reads

 Build with workspace context